FAQPage address: http://www.mnsu.edu/honors/faq.html

 Are there special scholarships, grants, or awards available for honors students?

 While almost all of our students come to the university with some sort of scholarship package, the Honors Program does not offer scholarships or grants to incoming students.
-Students who are committed to the program have the opportunity to compete for Honors Program Research Awards, which allow you and your faculty mentor to purchase supplies for your research, and travel awards that allow you to present your work around the country.
+Students who are committed to the program have the opportunity to compete for a Competency Development Grant, which allows funding for opportunities related to developing one or more of the competencies.
 Once students arrive on campus, the Honors Program staff regularly announces scholarship opportunities and provides scholarship award mentoring services.

 What are the advantages of participating in the program?